Here’s How Business Leaders Are Responding to the George Floyd Protests

 “The recent killing of George Floyd as well as other instances of lethal attacks and harassment of unarmed black citizens in our nation continue to drive outrage and calls for action by people of all cultural backgrounds, including many of our employees.
 Feelings of grief and anger cause us to confront the inscrutable idea that the lives of some are deemed less valuable — and less worthy of dignity, care and protection — than the lives of others.

 While these devastating incidents are not new, there’s something unique about what’s happening in this moment.
-The coupled with these recent injustices have pushed the issues of racial disparity into the open.”
+The pandemic coupled with these recent injustices have pushed the issues of racial disparity into the open.”

 Read the whole memo here.